 Portfolio Rebalancing Strategies

 There is no one-way to rebalance a portfolio.
 If you want to rebalance, you will need a strategy.
-I have outlined a few methods below, taking into account the advantages and disadvantages of each.
+I have outlined a few portfolio rebalancing techniques below, taking into account the advantages and disadvantages of each.

 This strategy involves rebalancing after a designated period of time (eg. monthly/quarterly/annually).
 I would facilitate this using phone/calendar reminders.
 A major benefit of this method is ease of implementation.